AREAS

 DATE: Thurs., Aug.
 28, 7 - 9 P.M.

-Calexico City Hall, Council Chambers, 608 Heber Avenue
+LOCATION: Calexico City Hall, Council Chambers, 608 Heber Avenue

 SPEAKER: Keith Ballenger - FAA FSDO